CarolineXiao/ColorGame/README.md

 About the Game:
 Given a random RGB value and try to guess the correct color

+The app was developed with:
+- HTML
+- CSS
+- JavaScript

 Features:
 - Every time the game starts, a random rgb value is generated
 - Player can select any of the three modes of difficulty: Easy, Medium, and Hard